Direct answer

 Example query: "How well is magnesium bisglycinate supported for sleep problems?"

-- Live PubMed search for "magnesium bisglycinate sleep" and related terms
+- Live study search for "magnesium bisglycinate sleep" and related terms

 - Aggregation: Abbasi 2012 (PMID 23853635) identified as strongest study